rust-lang/atom-ide-rust/README.md

 ## Configure rust-analyzer

-**rust-analyzer** settings can be stored in a JSON file located at `.ide-rust/rust-analyzer.json` relative to the project directory.
+**rust-analyzer** settings can be stored in a JSON file in the project directory.

+It first looks for `rust-analyzer.json`.
+If the file does not exists, it then checks `.config/rust-analyzer.json`.

 ### Example

-`.ide-rust/rust-analyzer.json`
+`.config/rust-analyzer.json`

 ```json
 {